status-im/status-go/cmd/status-cli/README.md

 ./status-cli serve -n charlie -p 8565 -a <alice-pubkey>
 ```

-You can send direct messages through terminal or JSON RPC.
+You can send direct messages through JSON RPC.
+If you also want to send messages through terminal enable `interactive` mode (with the `-i` flag)

 JSON RPC examples: